 - Grade 7: Statistics and Probability (CCSS 7.SP.7 and 8)

 - Grades 6–8: Make Sense of Problems, Model With Mathematics, Use Appropriate Tools Strategically, and Look for and Express Regularity in Repeated Reasoning (CCSS MP1, 4, 5, and 8); NCTM: Data Analysis and Probability

 - Standards Chart: Common Core and NCTM (PDF)

 Students will understand:

 - How to use a tree diagram to map outcomes and determine the probability of different events occurring.

 - Mutually exclusive and complementary events.

-- Demonstrate how to calculate the probability of a possible outcome using tree diagrams.
+- Check for Understanding: Review answers with the class.
+Review the following as appropriate for your class: Demonstrate how to calculate the probability of a possible outcome using tree diagrams.
 This probability can be expressed as a fraction or a percentage.
 The determination of probability (which would be true in any tree diagram) for any given tier is to count the number of outcomes under consideration in that tier and divide it by the total number of outcomes in that tier.
 The results in the second tier of this activity strongly depend on the outcome of the first tier.
 For example, the outcome of "Tropical Depression" in the second tier is dependent on the outcome of "Tropical Storm" in the first tier.

 Actuaries must consider all of the possible outcomes for a particular event, such as a hurricane, or the likelihood that a storm will occur and spread.
 They can then take these possibilities a step further and consider the effects of different scenarios on different variables, such as the type of building materials used in structures and whether they can withstand hurricanes.